hvoigt/config-nvim/README.md

 - `gq` - Reformat the selection (useful for rewrapping text if you added something in between)

 ### Editing (Command mode)

+_NOTE: If you select line-wise pasting will also work line-wise_

 - `dd` - Delete a line
 - `.` - Repeat the last action
 - `u` - Undo